March 31, 2016

 Your website is a key tool in establishing your business’ credibility and, if set up properly, can open up more opportunities for sales, marketing, and partnerships.

 As technology and best practice are fast-changing and customer mindsets and behaviours are adapting to these changes almost as quickly as they change, it is important to ensure that your website doesn’t fall behind.
 The development of a website for your business should never be seen as a one-off project, but rather an ongoing investment that grows adapts and changes in line with technological developments and customer purchasing behaviours.

 But, how do you know when it’s time to give your website a facelift or, in some cases, a complete overhaul?
-There can be many factors that contribute to the decision to update or redo a business website, but the following tell-tale signs can be clear indicators:
+There can be many factors that contribute to the decision:

 - Not responsive – The time spent on mobile devices now far outweighs the amount of time spent on desktops, meaning that if your website is not responsive to adapt to the varying screens of the various devices that consumers are using, you are more than likely losing a lot of prospective customers.
 If a prospective customer is unable to access your website on their device of choice of the experience is poor due to the lack of responsiveness, they will likely be turned off and look elsewhere.